 You and your college student-to-be are probably both wondering what their major will be—and you might even have different ideas about what to choose.
 Because this is one of the most critical decisions a student will make during his or her college experience, it can be quite a nerve-racking process.

-At the Center for Talent Development, we work with college freshmen and sophomores to explore their academic and career options in a way that will help them to feel less pressure.
+At the Academic and Career Services Center, we work with college freshmen and sophomores to explore their academic and career options in a way that will help them to feel less pressure.

 We do want them to make a decision sooner rather than later, though.
 In some cases, waiting to choose a particular major may increase the time it takes to finish college.